Charlie Strapp and Froggy Ball Flying High: Plot

 It turns out that the Cone people are the ones who have been sending the signal, and when elevated up to a tree top Charlie Strapp and Froggy Ball see a helicopter landing, with three evil businessmen from the company Tonto-Turbo who are planning to tear down a huge part of the forest.
 When the businessman leave, Connie ends up being with them on the helicopter.
 Charlie Strapp and Froggy Ball hang onto the landing skids, but eventually fall off high up in the air over a lake.
 Luckily, it turns out that Charlie's tailcoat can be used as a parachute, and Froggy Ball even learns how to steer it by pulling the tails, so they can land on a steam boat.

 They reunite with Tin-Can Harry and Polly on the boat, which takes them to Mariefred.
 They manage to locate the businessmen, who are heading to Gripsholm Castle, as their full plan is to move the old castle to the cleared space in the forest and turn it into a hyper modern luxury hotel, replacing most of its walls and floors with glass.
 This will be made possible by hacking the authorities' computers with a special program they are keeping on a floppy disk.
 Connie, who has been hiding in a briefcase, tries to steal the disk but fails.
 Instead, she, Charlie Strapp and Froggy Ball end up on the bottom of the castle well, but are soon rescued by Tin-Can Harry.

 In the meantime, the men from Tonto-Turbo leave again in their helicopter.
-Tin-Can Harry calculates that they are heading to Ericsson Globe, before he flies back to the cone forest with Cone Green.
-In the city, Charlie Strapp and Froggy Ball walk up to Ericsson Globe and confront them, but are simply laughed at and disregarded.
+Tin-Can Harry calculates that they are heading to Tonto-Turbos Office before he flies back to the cone forest with Cone Green.
+In the city, Charlie Strapp and Froggy Ball walk up to Tonto-Turbos Office and confront them, but are simply laughed at and disregarded.
 The businessmen then head off to the Nobel party where they have been invited.
 The two friends, left in the office, discover that the men forgot to bring the floppy disk with them.
 They try to find out which one of the disks at the office it is that is the real one, and while trying one in the computer the frog ends up inside a computer game and Charlie has to control him into safety with the joystick.
 Soon after that, one of the men returns and takes the right disk with him.